RoadieHQ/marketing-site/content/docs/integrations/pagerduty/index.md

 Visit `https://<tenant-name>.roadie.so/secrets` and enter the API Key value from above into `PAGERDUTY_TOKEN`.

+**Note:** We just need you configure the token as it is from PagerDuty.
+If you are familiar with the way to configure PagerDuty in backstage on prem or locally you maybe using a more complicated format.

 ## References

 - [PagerDuty docs for creating API tokens](https://support.pagerduty.com/docs/generating-api-keys)